Who a Fractional Head of Logistics Is For

 This model works best under specific conditions.
-When those conditions exist, it creates outsized leverage.
+When those conditions exist, it creates immense value.
 When they don’t, it isn’t the right solution.

 The Organizational Reality This Model Addresses